lupyuen/lupyuen.github.io/src/pr.md

 [(See the NuttX QEMU Log)](https://gist.github.com/lupyuen/7537da777d728a22ab379b1ef234a2d1)

-And for Regression Testing: We tested the __existing implementation__ of GIC v3...
+And for Regression Testing we tested the __existing implementation__ of Generic Interrupt Controller v3...

 ```bash
 tools/configure.sh qemu-armv8a:nsh ; make ; qemu-system-aarch64 ...